bcgov/ols-geocoder/understanding_geocoder_results.md

 </div>

-This document explains how to use the output of the Physical Address Geocoder to improve the quality of your addresses.
+This document explains how to use the output of the BC Address Geocoder to improve the quality of your addresses.

 The geocoder returns two quality indicators: address match score and location positional accuracy.
 Address match score reflects how well an input address matches an address in the geocoder’s reference list of addresses.
 Location positional accuracy reflects how well the geocoder knows the geographic position of a given address.